amnn/typed-geomlab-report/report.md

 \subsection{Products}

-As mentioned earlier, in the dynamically typed setting we have always had a way to couple data together through the use of the cons cell; it was only by introducing HM that we lost this ability!
+As mentioned earlier, in the dynamically-typed setting we have always had a way to couple data together through the use of the cons cell; it was only by introducing HM that we lost this ability!

 We may make a bid to recover it now by freeing the nil (\texttt{[]}) and cons (\texttt{(:)}) constructors from the list type, so that each may inhabit its own type.
-This corresponds to a change in our type grammar, and the addition of some proof rules to our version of HM (\text{Figures~\ref{fig:prod-ty-grammar}\,\&\,\ref{fig:prod-ty-rules}}).
+This corresponds to a change in our type grammar and the addition of some proof rules to our version of HM (\text{Figures~\ref{fig:prod-ty-grammar}\,\&\,\ref{fig:prod-ty-rules}}).

 \begin{figure}[htbp]
   \caption{Modifications to the HM grammar for types (Definition~\ref{def:hm-types}) to separate the list type into its constituent constructors.}\label{fig:prod-ty-grammar}